 Some of these sensations may be accompanied by thoughts or emotions.
 As you practice the body scan, this multitude of sensations and internal experiences can be boiled down to three basic feelings:

 Since the body is a dynamic organism that’s always changing, no two body scan meditations will ever be completely alike in it’s physical and mental dimensions as each session is unique to itself.
-This is part of the meditation journey you will be on hopefully for the rest of your life.

 As you continue to practice, you’ll discover what Martha Graham sagely noted: “The body says what words cannot” .